A tips and tricks training manual for passing the Scrum.org PSM I (Professional Scrum Master) exam.

 Why does the Scrum Team always need a Scrum Master?

 The Scrum Master has two main responsibilities.
 First taking care of implementing Scrum framework properly and help the Team to be mature about using Scrum.
 Second removing impediments.
 Although it may seem that when a Team becomes mature, they will not need a Scrum Master, according to the second responsibility that every time impediments could occur even when the Team becomes mature, the Team always need a Scrum Master.

 Which position or role in the Scrum is responsible for the Product quality?

 All members of the Development Team are developers and there is no title such as programmer, tester, etc. These are skills that each member might have some of them and accountability of the product quality belongs to the whole team, not a special member.

-How adding a new member affect the Team?
+How does adding a new member affect the Team?

 Which types of Sprints are there in the Scrum?

-Absolutely there is just regular Sprint in Scrum that within it Development Team tries to create releasable Increment.
-Therefore, there are no such things as Sprint Zero, Hardening Sprint, Stabilization Sprint, Integration Sprint, etc.
+Absolutely there is just regular Sprint in Scrum within which the Development Team tries to create releasable Increment.
+Therefore, there are no such things as Sprint Zero, Hardening Sprint, Stabilization Sprint, Integration Sprint, Release Sprint, etc.

-How new emerged tasks during the Sprint would change the Sprint Backlog?
+How do new emerged tasks during the Sprint change the Sprint Backlog?